tw93/Maple/README_EN.md

 ## Introduction

 The bookmarks bar can occupy the browsing window and affect concentration, so I often hide it.
 However, this makes accessing bookmarks inconvenient.
 Therefore, I developed the Maple Bookmarks extension.
-By just using the shortcut `Command + E`(Mac)、`Ctrl+B`(Windows), you can quickly access your bookmarks, which is practical and convenient.
+By just using the shortcut `Command + E`(Mac)、`Ctrl+B`(Windows), you can quickly access your bookmarks, even input can be searched instantly, which is practical and convenient.

 <kbd>
   <img src="./resource/maple.gif" width="100%">